 - technology to help implement and maintain ISO 27001 standards; and

 - featured ISO 27001 templates.

 An ISO 27001 checklist is a tool used to determine if an organization meets the requirements of the international standard for implementing an effective Information Security Management System (ISMS).
-Information security officers use ISO 27001 audit checklists when conducting internal ISO 27001 audits to assess gaps in the organization’s ISMS and to evaluate the readiness of their organization for third party ISO 27001 certification audits.
+Information security officers use an ISO 27001 template when conducting internal ISO 27001 audits to assess gaps in the organization’s ISMS and to evaluate the readiness of their organization for third party ISO 27001 certification audits.